Check mysql-system

 Number

-Defines the maximum number of asynchronous I/O operations the system can handle on the server.
+Maximum number of asynchronous I/O operations the system can handle.

 mysql_kernel_sunrpc.tcp_slot_table_entries